Saeid135/evergreen-roots/README.md

 ## Team Members

 - Anas Azeemi
 - Vincent Chen
 - Christopher Kim
 - Saeid Mohamed
 - Jonathan Trinh

 ## Project Overview
 ...

 ## Presentation Deck
 ...

 ## Understanding Our Code
 ...

 ## License

 ## Backend
+- Mainly utilizing Node.js in order to keep track of/maintain and manipulate data and information

 ## Frontend
+Run Locally
+- Requirements:
+  Have a working, up to date browser to run the application

 ## Nice-To-Have Features
 ... features we didn't get a chance to develop that would improve platform ...

 ## Future iSchool Capstone Team
 ... please reach out to ...